Daniel K. Judd

-Daniel K Judd (born September 17, 1956) is an American religious leader and educator who served as the first counselor to A. Roger Merrill in the Sunday School General Presidency of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 2004 to 2009.
-Judd also served as chair of the Ancient Scripture Department of Brigham Young University (BYU).
-In 2019, Judd was named the Dean of BYU's Department of Religious Education.
+Daniel K. Judd (born September 17, 1956) is an American educator and religious leader who served as first counselor to A. Roger Merrill in the Sunday School General Presidency of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 2004 to 2009.
+From 2019 to 2021, Judd was dean of Brigham Young University's (BYU) Department of Religious Education.
+He had previously served as chair of BYU's Ancient Scripture Department.

+Birth and education

-Born in Kanab, Utah, Judd has a degree in zoology from Southern Utah University and graduate degrees in family science and counseling psychology from BYU.
+Born in Kanab, Utah, Judd earned a degree in zoology from Southern Utah University, followed by a Master of Science in family science and a PhD in counseling psychology from BYU.

+Career

+In the mid-1970s, Judd served as a missionary for the LDS Church in the California San Diego Mission.
+Prior to his call to the Sunday School General Presidency, Judd was president of the church's Orem Utah Canyon View Stake.

 Judd was a teacher in the church's Seminaries and Institutes of Religion in Utah, Arizona, and Michigan.
 He was also a professor of family sciences at Brigham Young University–Idaho.
-Judd is currently a professor of Ancient Scripture at BYU.
-Judd is the author or editor of several books including Religion, Mental Health, and the Latter-day Saints (Bookcraft, 1999); Taking Sides: Clashing Views on Controversial Issues in Religion (McGraw-Hill Dushkin, 2003; and "The Fortunate Fall" (Deseret Book, 2011).
+Judd is the author or editor of several books including Religion, Mental Health, and the Latter-day Saints (Bookcraft, 1999); Taking Sides: Clashing Views on Controversial Issues in Religion (McGraw-Hill Dushkin, 2003; and "The Fortunate Fall: Understanding the Blessings and Burdens of Adversity" (Deseret Book, 2011).

-In the mid-1970s, Judd served as a missionary for the LDS Church in the California San Diego Mission.
-He married Kaye Seegmiller in the St. George Temple and they are the parents of four children.
-Prior to his call to the Sunday School General Presidency, Judd was president of the church's Orem Utah Canyon View Stake.

 From 2011 to 2014, Judd served as president of the church's Ghana Accra Mission.

+Personal life

+Judd married Kaye Seegmiller in the St. George Temple and they are the parents of four children.